hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - leverage DNS-layer security
   - security solution protects users leveraging DNS-layer security: <span style="color: #bb6600;">Umbrella</span>
   - action to ensure policy take precedence over the second one: make the <span style="color: #bb6600;">correct policy first</span> in the policy order
+  - security solution protects remote users against phising attacks when not connected to the VPN: <span style="color: #bb6600;">Umbrella</span>

-  - Policy
+- Umbrella - Policy
   - the heart of Umbrella
   - define how security and access controls are applied to identities
   - Policy wizard:
     - access control and security-related components when defining policies for your identities
     - Security Settings: